 Leasing a car is a unique commitment that comes with specific terms that are agreed upon between the lessee and the lease company.
-Going over on your annual mileage is one thing, but what if you get into an accident, and the car you’re leasing is a total loss?
+Going over on your annual mileage is one thing, but what if you get into an accident?

 The truth is, nobody’s exempt from getting into accidents, including those who lease their cars.
 There’s a system in place for how these types of tricky situations are handled by you, your insurance company, and your leasing company.

-To help our local lessees in Brockton, Randolph, and Stoughton learn more about how damage to a leased vehicle is handled, Collision 24 put together the following post on what you should know if you get into an accident in a leased vehicle.
+To help our local lessees in Brockton, Randolph, and Stoughton, MA, learn more about how damage to a leased vehicle is handled, Collision 24 put together the following guide on what you should know if you get into an accident in a leased vehicle.

 Filing an Accident Claim for a Leased Vehicle